pbberlin/llm-text-classifier/doc/slides/doc1.md

 For conceptual search: Bigger chunks

 ### Make database results into a nice answer

-Send the initial question as chat completion query
+Send initial question as chat completion query

 Embed the embedding results as context

 ```
 You are an expert assistant.
 Based on the following retrieved information, answer the user's query:

 Context:
 - [Chunk 1: ...]
 - [Chunk 2: ...]
 - [Chunk 3: ...]
 Question: [User's original query]
 Provide a clear and concise response based on the context.
 ```

 ### Indexing

 pip install faiss-cpu
 pip install faiss-gpu

 ## Conclusions